Anahita-A/LOGANALYTICS/README.md

 `docker-compose up --build`

-After running the above command all the containers should boot up, and once all are up and running:
+After running the above command all the containers should boot up, and once everything is up and running:

 minIO is accessible here: http://localhost:9001;
 username: minioadmin,